 - Summer Programs

-The Department of Theatre and Dance strongly recommends an audition for students applying for placement into the B.F.A. in Acting.
+The Department of Theatre and Dance requires an audition for students applying to the B.F.A. in Acting.

-The acting faculty offers the following advice as you prepare for your on-campus private audition.
+The acting faculty offers the following advice as you prepare for your UT Austin audition:

 - Your audition should consist of two contrasting pieces totaling no more than two minutes.
 The time will start after your introduction, which should consist of your name, the name of the characters and the plays your selections are from.

 - A chair will be provided for you, but please avoid costume pieces and props.

 - When speaking to an imaginary scene partner, pick a spot above the auditor’s heads rather than using them as your scene partners.